Best Sling Camera Bag of 2020

 We buy and carry camera bags for one reason — to take pictures!
 With that in mind, accessing the camera is of the utmost importance.
 We wanted to assess how fast and easy it is to get to your camera while keeping everything else secure in your bag.
-With a stopwatch, we timed how long it took us to go from wearing the bag regularly to having the camera out and bag secured again.
+With a stopwatch, we timed how long it took to complete common transitions.
+Specifically, we measured how long it took to switch from carrying the bag in transport to getting the camera out and the bag resecured.

 The Domke was the fastest at 5 seconds.
-This is due to the simplicity of the velcro closure and, frankly, the size of the bag.
+This is due to its large size and the simplicity of the velcro closure.
 You don't need to think much about what to take out of the bag when there are only two items at your fingertips.
 We love the multiple ways this bag can be closed, from fully zipped up and velcro flap closed to having both the velcro flap open and the bag unzipped.
-We tested this bag with the velcro flap down but the zipper unzipped.
+We tested this bag with the velcro flap down, but the zipper unzipped.

 With a similar design and size to the Domke, it's no surprise that the ONA Bowery is nipping at its heels, being just over a second slower.
 We attribute this fast time to its simple, user-friendly design with only one buckle and flap between you and your gear.
-The slower time can be linked to the beautiful brass buckle.
+The slower time can be associated with the beautiful brass buckle.
 That brass buckle is protected by a leather strap that you must navigate to unclasp the bag and open it.
-We found ourselves ignoring that latch all together in daily use, and closing the top lid but not buckling it.
-When the bag is used like that, it is just as fast as the Domke.
+We found ourselves ignoring that latch altogether in daily use, closing the top lid but not buckling it.
+When this tactic is employed, this bag is just as quick as the Domke.

-Capacity is a straight forward metric — we are simply looking to see how much a given bag will hold.
+Capacity helps define the uses a bag is suitable for.
+Ultimitley, capacity is a straightforward metric — we are simply looking to see how much a given bag will hold.
 We looked at capacity from three perspectives: camera gear, accessories, and non-photographic gear.
 Those three aspects combined give us our overall score.
 Our testers had different ideas of what they were looking for with capacity, and the same is certainly true for you.
 One of our testers had this to say, "It's a little weird, but, if the bag doesn't have a water bottle pocket, it's a deal-breaker."
 So keep in mind what you are looking for specifically and let that influence your decision.

-As far as sling bags go, The Tenba DNA 15 falls into and wins the "Everything but the kitchen sink" category.
-With considerably more room than its next competitor, the DNA 15 was the clear winner here.
+As far as sling bags go, The Tenba DNA 15 falls into and wins the "everything but the kitchen sink" category.
+With considerably more room than its next competitor, the DNA 15 was the clear winner.
 It offers tons of space dedicated for your gear, two water bottle pockets, a spot for your laptop and a large tablet, and a mind-boggling amount of organization pockets.
 If you are looking for a high capacity sling bag, look no further.

-We found that the Peak Design Everyday Messenger was a great size for taking to the office and being able to bring a camera and a couple of lenses as well.
+The Peak Design Everyday Messenger is a great size for taking to the office and bringing a camera and a couple of lenses as well.
 It also does well on more photo-dedicated missions, holding one camera with a medium lens attached, two more small or medium lenses, and one large lens.

-For a day out shooting, we found the Peak Design Everyday Sling 10L to be a perfect size.
-It is big enough to hold your essential gear and has extra room for what you need to get some work done at a coffee shop.
+We found the Peak Design Everyday Sling 10L to be a perfect size for a day out shooting.
+It is big enough to hold your essential gear and has extra room to stash essentials for getting some work done at a coffee shop.
 While not big enough to hold all of our professional photographer's gear, this bag made us consider what we put in it, and we like that quality.
 Although you can squeeze a 13" laptop in it, we don't recommend it.

-We had our eye out for a few critical aspects during our durability testing.
+Our durability testing was targeted toward a few critical aspects.
 The first aspect is an indication of the lifespan of each bag.
-We were looking for signs of premature wear, what materials were used, and the construction techniques employed.
+We looked for signs of premature wear, materials used, and the construction techniques employed.
 Our second aspect is how well a bag will protect your camera from daily life.
 Can it handle moisture?
 How well is padded?
-The results were close in the top three!
+The results were close in the top three.

 Edging out the competition is the Tenba DNA.
 Using durable materials with attention to construction, we were impressed with the overall build quality of this bag.
 It also performed very well in our rain stress testing.
 What made this bag a step ahead for us was its included rain cover.
-That small feature is much appreciated and not something any other bag we tested offered.
+That small feature is much appreciated and not something offered by any other bag we tested.

 Just one step back from the Everyday Sling is another bag from Peak Design, this time the Everyday Messenger 15.
 Like its sister product, this bag uses excellent materials that show no sign of slowing down any time soon.
 It also has hydrophobic zippers that do well at shedding water.
-The reason this bag comes in slightly lower is due to it not closing entirely, like the Everyday Sling, leaving a greater chance for moisture to sneak in the bag.
+This bag comes in slightly lower because it does not close entirely, like the Everyday Sling, leaving a higher chance for moisture to sneak in the bag.